arun037/prometheus-graffana/README.md

 # prometheus-graffana
-steps for installing prometheus on server
+steps for installing prometheus on server/instances

 pre-requisites: